Your first-year tip for January: ‘Use apps to boost your performance’

 1. The Concordia app

-The ever-so-sweet cherry on top is the shuttle-bus schedule.
-It allows you to track the location of the shuttles as they travel between campuses, so you’ll always know if you have time to run to Tim’s and grab that Boston Cream donut, after all.
+One great feature the app offers is its live shuttle-bus schedule.
+It allows you to track the location of the shuttles as they travel between campuses, so you’ll never have to wait longer than necessary in the cold to catch your bus again!

 2. Studentcare mobile